-Delinquent water and sewer service charges that would be placed on the property tax rolls for each customer are comprised of all charges in arrears by sixty days or more as of March 1, 2022, a \$50 administrative fee charged by the City, and a 1.7% administrative fee charged by the Alameda County Assessor's Office.
+Delinquent water and sewer service charges that would be placed on the property tax rolls for each customer are comprised of all charges in arrears by sixty days or more as of March 1, 2024, a \$50 administrative fee charged by the City, and a 1.7% administrative fee charged by the Alameda County Assessor's Office.

-As of the date of this writing, there are 91 affected accounts that have a total of \$99,017.25 in unpaid sewer and water charges, plus an additional \$4,550 in administrative fees to the City and \$1,760.64 in administrative fees to Alameda County Assessor's Office, for a total of \$105,327.89, as listed on Attachment III.
-If not paid by August 1, 2022, the unpaid charges and administrative fees will become a special assessment against the property and will appear on each property owner's tax bill later this year.
-Due to funding from the California Water and Wastewater Arrearage Payment Program (SWWAPP), a federal program to provide relief to community water and wastewater systems for unpaid bills related to the COVID-19 pandemic, it is anticipated that a portion of this debt will be forgiven by the SWWAPP and will not be included in the final assessment to Alameda County Assessor's Office.
+As of the date of this writing, there are 96 affected accounts that have a total of \$96,571.73 in unpaid sewer and water charges, plus an additional \$4,800 in administrative fees to the City and \$1,723.32 in administrative fees to Alameda County Assessor's Office, for a total of \$103,095.05, as listed on Attachment III.
+If not paid by August 1, 2024, the unpaid charges and administrative fees will become a special assessment against the property and will appear on each property owner's tax bill later this year.

-To give the Council a sense of the impact of the ordinance, the first formal letter was sent to 151 account holders, with total delinquent charges of \$176,676.90.
-The attached list includes 91 parcels, with charges totaling \$99,017.25, excluding City and County administrative fees, which means that \$77,659.65, or approximately 44% of the original unpaid charges, has been collected that otherwise may not have been paid.
+To give the Council a sense of the impact of the ordinance, the first formal letter was sent to 164 account holders, with total delinquent charges of \$242,502.71, where 20% of the charges were owed by a single customer.
+The attached list includes 96 account holders, with charges totaling \$96,571.73, excluding City and County administrative fees, which means that \$145,930.98, or approximately 60% of the original unpaid charges, has been collected that otherwise may not have been paid.

-By comparison, at the same time last year, there were 82 affected properties with an outstanding balance of \$92,876.33, and in the previous year, there were 57 affected properties with an outstanding balance of \$48,126.46, excluding City and County administrative fees.
+By comparison, at the same time last year, there were 90 affected properties with an outstanding balance of \$122,701.46, and in the previous year, there were 91 affected properties with an outstanding balance of \$99,017.25, excluding City and County administrative fees.

 As seen in previous years, some property owners paid off their delinquent balance after Council action.
 The final list that will be transmitted to the County Assessor may be smaller than the list provided in Attachment III.
-The final list transmitted to the County Assessor last year included 57 affected properties with an outstanding total balance of \$56,748.55, compared to forty-nine affected properties with an outstanding balance of \$92,876.33 prior to Council action.
-As mentioned earlier, staff anticipate that a portion of this debt will be forgiven through the California Water & Wastewater Arrearage Payment Program (CWWAPP) and will therefore not be included in the final list sent to the County Assessor.
-Staff will know exactly which debt will be forgiven when the CWWAPP is received in mid-June.
-Affected customers will be sent a letter informing them that the amount that was going to be specially assessed has been reduced due to CWWAPP credit.
+The final list transmitted to the County Assessor last year included 72 affected properties with an outstanding total balance of \$97,482.56, excluding City and County administrative fees.